 They're not needed in our diet, so should be eaten less often and in smaller amounts.

 Altogether you should aim for three balanced meals and two snacks per day.
 Choosing healthy snacks is key.
-Healthy Snacks include plain nuts, rice cakes, fruit, low fat yoghurt etc.
+Healthy snacks include plain nuts, rice cakes, fruit and low fat yoghurt.

 Different dietary needs